mulle-sde/mulle-craft/README.md

 But then there are also variations and options :)

-### The *info folder*
+### The craftinfo and the definition folder

-**mulle-make** accepts a so called *info-folder*, which contains compile flags and environment variables to craft a project.
+**mulle-make** accepts a so called *definition-folder*, which contains compile flags and environment variables "definitions" to craft a project.
+These definitions can be supplemented and overridden by an auxiliary definition folder.

+In a typical mulle-sde project the main definition-folder is located in the `.main/<share|etc>/craft` folder.
+The auxiliary definition folder is found inside `dependency/share/mulle-craft/${projectname}`.
+This location is called the "craftinfo" as it can also contain other craft related information besides the definitions..

-These can be platform specific, but don't have to be.
-It is one of **mulle-craft** tasks to pick the right *info-folder* and feed it to **mulle-make**.
+These definitions can be platform specific.
+A folder suffix distinguishes between the definitions for the various platforms.
+It is one of **mulle-craft** tasks to pick the right *definition-folders* and feed them to **mulle-make**.

-#### How mulle-craft searches for the *info-folder*
+#### How mulle-craft searches for the craftinfo

 First the `dependency/share/mulle-craft` folder will be searched for matching folders.
-A match is made if the name of the to-be-built project is the same as the *info-folder* name (without extension).
+A match is made if the name of the to-be-built project is the same as the *craftinfo* name (without extension).

-An *info-folder* may have an extension, which can be one of the simplified `mulle-craft uname` outputs, which are platform specific.
-An *info-folder* with a matching extension is preferred over a matching name with no extension.
+Inside the *craftinfo* folder there are the "definitions".
+A *definition-folder* may have an extension (one of the platform specific.`mulle-craft uname` outputs.
+A *definition-folder* with a matching extension is preferred over a matching name with no extension.

 If mulle-craft finds no info-folder there then a project specific `.mulle/etc/craft` or `.mulle/share/craft` folder is searched if present.